ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

     integer, parameter :: adios2_error_runtime_error = 3,
     integer, parameter :: adios2_error_exception = 4

-Click here for a `Fortran write and read example`_ to illustrate the use of the APIs calls before digging into the description of each subroutine.
+Click here for a `Fortran write and read example`_ to illustrate the use of the APIs calls.
 This test will compile under your build/bin/ directory.

 .. _`Fortran write and read example`: https://github.com/ornladios/ADIOS2/blob/master/testing/adios2/bindings/fortran/TestBPWriteReadHeatMap3D.F90

-The following subsections describe the overall component representation and the main subroutines versions in the Fortran bindings API.
+The following subsections describe the overall components and subroutines in the Fortran bindings API.

 ADIOS2 typed handlers
 ---------------------